salissadiq/card-val/README.md

 npm install
 ```

-5. To start the backend server:
+5. To start the frontend server:
 ```bash
 npm start
 ```